lebpac/lebpac.github.io/README.md

 # lebpac.github.io

-This is the code behind [lebpac.ca](https://lebpac.ca), the official website of the L'École Bilingue PAC.
+The magic ✨ behind [lebpac.ca](https://lebpac.ca), the official website of the L'École Bilingue PAC.